 - 1. Teaching Practice

 - 2. Communication and Media

 - 3. Institutional Culture

-- 4. Service Provision
+- 4. Service Provision (training and development)

-- 5. Policy Adherence

-- 6. Roles and Responsibilities

-- 3. Policy guidelines
+3. Policy guidelines

-Under the ambit of The Constitution of the Republic of South Africa Act 108 of 1996, the Promotion of Equality and Prevention of Unfair Discrimination Act 4 of 2000 (PEPUDA) and the United Nations Yogyakarta Principles of 2006 and the human rights framework enunciated above in the context of sexual orientation, this policy articulates the positive obligations imposed on UCT to give effect to its legal duties and provides guidelines for engagement by UCT staff and students in order to create an enabling environment that is sensitive to and inclusive of all sexual orientations.
+Under the ambit of The Constitution of the Republic of South Africa Act 108 of 1996, the Promotion of Equality and Prevention of Unfair Discrimination Act 4 of 2000 (PEPUDA) and the United Nations Yogyakarta Principles of 2006 and the human rights framework applied at the University of Cape Town and enunciated above in the context of sexual orientation, this policy articulates the positive obligations imposed on UCT to give effect to its legal duties and provides guidelines for engagement by UCT staff and students in order to create an enabling environment that is sensitive to and inclusive of all sexual orientations.